 - Was the person conducting the search authorized to do so?

 - Were you held against your will?

 - Did you cooperate with the search or interrogation?

 - Was there a clear written policy in place concerning workplace searches?

 Moreover, while employees may not have a reasonable expectation of privacy in their work effects, such as computers, desks, and lockers, employees generally have a reasonable expectation of privacy in their personal items, such as purses, briefcases, and luggage.
-Therefore, employers generally may not search personal items without a court-ordered warrant, for example.
+Therefore, employers generally may not search personal items without a reasonable basis for doing so or a court order.

 If you believe you were the victim of an illegal workplace search or interrogation, you should speak with an employment lawyer about your case as soon as possible.
-A knowledgeable employment lawyer can not only establish your privacy rights, but may help reinstate or compensate you for loss of your job and/or reputation if you were fired, suspended, or placed on probation after a workplace search and interrogation.
+A knowledgeable employment lawyer can not only establish your privacy rights, but may help reinstate or compensate you for the loss of your job and/or reputation if you were fired, suspended, or placed on probation after a workplace search or interrogation..

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.